SparshDubey/BusinessAnalystCaseStudy/README.md

 # BusinessAnalystCaseStudy
-I worked on creating different types of documents such as BRD, FRD, Use Case Document and User Stories to solve real world problem.
+I worked on creating different types of documents such as BRD, FRD, Use Case Document and User Stories to solve real world problem.\
+UML Diagrams are yet to be created